apify/actor-whitepaper/README.md

 a new kind of serverless microapps for general-purpose language-agnostic computing and automation jobs.
-The main design goal for actors is to make it easy for developers build and ship reusable cloud software tools, which are also easy to run and integrate by their potentially not-too-technical users.
+The main design goal for actors is to make it easy for developers build and ship reusable cloud software tools, which are also easy to run and integrate by potentially not-too-technical users.

 The actors were first introduced by [Apify](https://apify.com/) in late 2017, as a way to easily build, package, and ship web scraping and web automation tools to customers.
-Over the four years, we kept developing the concept and applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.
+Over the next years, Apify kept developing the concept and applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

 Drawing on our experience,
-we're now releasing this formal specification of the actor programming model, in a hope to make it a new standard and help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.
+we're now releasing this formal specification of the actor programming model, in a hope to make it a new open standard and help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.